SMPyBandits/SMPyBandits/.github/CONTRIBUTING.md

 Found a bug?
 Have a new feature to suggest?
 Want to contribute changes to the codebase?
 Make sure to read this first.

+You can read this [document to learn how to do your first contributions](https://github.com/firstcontributions/first-contributions#first-contributions) (🇫🇷 aussi [disponible en français](https://github.com/firstcontributions/first-contributions/blob/master/translations/README.fr.md)).

 ## Bug reporting

 Your code doesn't work, and you have determined that the issue lies with SMPyBandits?
 Follow these steps to report a bug.